 What impression of art in and from the South would you like readers from outside the region to have?

 One of the primary lessons of contemporary art has been the inescapable importance of context.
 By focusing on the South, BA is in a unique position to investigate and document not just the region but regionality itself.
-Like any neoliberal industry, the alleged “art world” is a global commercial force with headquarters located in a very short list of cities: a puzzling contradiction.
+Like any neoliberal industry, the alleged “art world” is a global commercial force with headquarters located in a small number of cities: a puzzling contradiction.

 I’m not foolish enough to downplay the undeniable importance of New York or LA in driving contemporary art practices, but I’m also not willing to isolate my notions of artistic merit or value or promise to the standards of those cities.
 I grew up believing that I would have to leave the South to pursue any sort of worthwhile creative career, and that’s simply not true.
 Artists who live in Nashville are showing in their basements as well as in LA galleries.
 Artists are moving from Brooklyn to Athens, GA.
 Curators are leaving major New York museums for positions in Birmingham, AL, and Bentonville, AR.
 Contemporary art in the South can be both regionally particular and globally relevant.
 I don’t see a contradiction there: I see almost endless possibilities.